 4turf® plants root deep

-4turf® is a new turf-type, tetraploid perennial ryegrass available only from DLF.
+4turf® is a new turf-type, tetraploid perennial ryegrass developed by DLF.
+The tetraploids were originally found in forage, but DLF were the first movers in developing it for turf grass, putting DLF in the forefront of breeding turf grass.
 This enhanced turf grass germinates faster than traditional perennial ryegrass.
 It offers unique stress tolerance together with fast and strong establishment at soil temperatures as low as 3–5°C.

 4turf® gives you green ground cover during the most difficult period of the year.
 It's more tolerant of drought, and during the autumn and winter seasons, it shows improved tolerance to diseases such as fusarium and red thread.

 4turf® is snow mould tolerant